Undine: Description and common attributes

 Undines are almost invariably depicted as being female, which is consistent with the ancient Greek idea that water is a female element.
 They are usually found in forest pools and waterfalls, and their beautiful singing voices are sometimes heard over the sound of water.
 The group contains many species, including nereides, limnads, naiades, mermaids and potamides.

-What undines lack, compared to humans, is a soul.
-Marriage with a human shortens their lives on Earth, but earns them an immortal human soul.
+What undines lack, compared to humans, is an immortal soul.
+Marriage with a human shortens their lives on Earth, but earns them an immortal human soul, a view which was professed by Paracelsus.

 The offspring of a union between an undine and a man are humans with a soul, but also with some kind of aquatic characteristic, called a watermark.
 Moses Binswanger, the protagonist in Hansjörg Schneider's Das Wasserzeichen (1997), has a cleft in his throat, for instance, which must be periodically submerged in water to prevent it from becoming painful.